 3mm \paragraph{The bi-Grassmannian $n$-logarithm cocycles.} We denote by $G_p^q$ the Grassmannian of $q$-dimensional subspaces in a coordinate vector space of dimension $p+q$, transversal to the coordinate hyperplanes.
 The weight $n$ bi-Grassmannian ${\Bbb G}(n)_\bullet^\bullet$ is given by a collection of Grassmannians $G_p^q$, $p \geq n$, arranged in a form of a truncated bisimplicial variety: \be \la{BG}

-\ee Here a horisontal arrow stands for a collection of maps given by the intersection of the subspaces with the coordinate hyperplanes, and the vertical one for projection along the coordinate axes, see \cite{G5}.
-The bottom line is the semisimplicial weight $n$ Grassmannian ${\Bbb G}^\bullet_n$ introduced in \cite{BMS}.
+\ee Here a horizontal arrow stands for a collection of maps given by the intersection of the subspaces with the coordinate hyperplanes, and the vertical one for projection along the coordinate axes, see \cite{G5}.
+The bottom line is the semi-simplicial weight $n$ Grassmannian ${\Bbb G}^\bullet_n$ introduced in \cite{BMS}.

 The weight $n$ bi-Grassmannian ${\Bbb G}(n)_\bullet^\bullet$ and the related polylogarithms play a key role in the explicit combinatorial construction of Chern classes suggested in \cite{G5}.